Counterfactual quantum measurements: Extending Lewis's analysis for Orthodox Quantum Theory

-\sechead{Extending Lewis's analysis for OQT}We now present four steps (restrictions, a generalisation and an interpretation) that takes us from Lewis's approach to a formalism for counterfactuals in OQT. i) We restrict our description to the classical elements of the theory: measurement settings, measurement outcomes, and uncontrolled classical variables (noise). ii) We generalize from counterfactual propositions to counterfactual probabilities.
+We now present four steps (restrictions, a generalisation and an interpretation) that takes us from Lewis's approach to a formalism for counterfactuals in OQT. i) We restrict our description to the classical elements of the theory: measurement settings, measurement outcomes, and uncontrolled classical variables (noise). ii) We generalize from counterfactual propositions to counterfactual probabilities.
 That is, given the antecedent, rather than asking whether the consequent is true, we ask what is the probability (\Pr) of the consequent.
-To avoid the potential misunderstanding that this counterfactual probability be straightforwardly empirically observable, we will instead call it a {\em supposability} (\Su).
+To avoid the potential misunderstanding that this counterfactual probability be straightforwardly empirically observable, we will instead use the similar-sounding neologism {\em supposability} (\Su).

-We note that steps (i) and (ii) above (but not the new terminology) were also adopted in another recent work on ``a semantics for quantum counterfactuals''~\cite{suresh2023semantics}.
-Our remaining steps are quite different, leading to radically different results; see End Matter. iii) We address Lewis's first desideratum by restricting the antecedent to be measurement settings.
+We note that steps (i) and (ii) above (but not the new terminology) were also adopted in another recent work on quantum counterfactuals~\cite{suresh2023semantics}.
+Our remaining steps are quite different, leading to radically different results; see \cref{Sec:Otherworks}. iii) We address Lewis's first desideratum by restricting the antecedent to be measurement settings.
 In the context of OQT, settings are free choices external to the quantum systems under study, so there is no violation of law to consider a different choice.
 This type of counterfactual is also one of the most common and interesting types of speculative thinking by humans. iv) We interpret Lewis's second desideratum as requiring us to keep fixed (in actual and counterfactual worlds) any classical variables uninfluenced by the counterfactual antecedent.
 This means other measurement settings and outcomes, even if unknown to the person posing the counterfactual (or, to be more formal, even if unspecified by the theory or as ``evidence''~\cite{pearl2018book} in the counterfactual).

 Step (iv) of course raises the question of what outcomes are influenced by a setting in OQT.
 One could give a general answer in the framework of quantum causal models~\cite{Costa_2016,PhysRevX.7.031021,chaves2015information,PhysRevA.88.052130}, which fits well with the ontology of OQT.
 Adopting the appropriate quantum DAG (directed acyclic graph) for a given quantum experiment, a classical variable would be uninfluenced by a counterfactual setting if it is not amongst its descendants in the DAG.
 In this Letter, we avoid that complication by considering experiments with a space-time arrangement such that the variables uninfluenced by a counterfactual setting are so by virtue of being outside its future light cone.